Flowdalic/xeps/draft-schmaus-kitten-sasl-ht/draft-schmaus-kitten-sasl-ht-00.md

 responder-msg = 1*OCTET

-The responder-msgs value is defined as: HMAC(token, "Responder" || cb-data)
+The responder-msg value is defined as: HMAC(token, "Responder" || cb-data)

 The initiating entity **MUST** verify the responder-msg to achieve mutual authentication.